Skip to content

 Multinational companies the world over face an increasingly common problem—namely, they are finding it difficult to hire people with the skills and experience needed to fill many key global trade management positions.

-This fact was revealed in the Thomson Reuters Institute Global Trade Report 2022, where 77% of global trade professionals surveyed agreed that rapid evolution of the industry is making it difficult to find talent to fill key roles.
-45% of respondents also said they are considering outsourcing to fill these skills gaps because they cannot find the talent they need on the open job market.
+This fact was revealed in the Thomson Reuters® Institute (TRI) Global Trade Report 2023, where 33% of the companies surveyed continue to be understaffed and 53% have plans to actively recruit for new roles in global supply chain management.
+37% of respondents also said they are considering outsourcing to fill these skills gaps because they cannot find the talent that they need in the open job market.

 Change drivers in global trade management